Country Report: Overview of the main changes since the previous report update Last updated: 08/04/22

-- Safe Countries: A new list of safe countries was published in May 2020, increasing the number of safe countries of origin from 1 to 21 countries.
+- Safe Countries of origin: A new list of safe countries of origin was published in May 2020, increasing the number of countries regarded as safe from 1 to 21.
+In 2021, 8 additional countries were included in the list, which currently is comprised of a total of 29 countries.
 The aim was to examine all applications from safe countries under the accelerated procedures.
-However, in practice, the accelerated procedures were not used as much as expected throughout the year.
+Nevertheless, accelerated procedures were not widely used in practice.

 Detention of asylum seekers

 - Statistics on detention: The number of detained asylum seekers remains low, with approximately 50 asylum seekers detained at all times of the year.
 However, alternatives to detention are still not systematically applied even in cases of vulnerable persons.

 - Detention conditions: Asylum seekers continue to be detained in holding cells in police stations across the country in sub-standard conditions.
 Furthermore, they face obstacles in accessing asylum procedures and legal remedies to challenge detention and/or rejected asylum applications.

 Content of international protection